vondele/cdbexplore/Readme.md

 score      : The standard minimax score found, not using the decay that cdb implements.
 PV         : Best line found.
-PV len     : Length of this PV line in plies. max ply    : deepest line searched so far queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflightR  : Number of concurrent http requests made to cdb on average.
+PV len     : Length of this PV line in plies. max ply    : Length of the deepest line searched so far. queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflightR  : Number of concurrent http requests made to cdb on average.